Tres Leches Cake – vanilla sponge cake with a cinnamon milk soak, whipped cream and fresh strawberries.

 With Cinco de Mayo just two days away, there’s no better time than the present to make a Tres Leches Cake.
-This flavor has been requested over and over during the past few years and I’m so excited that I finally got around to making my own version.
+I have requests for this cake over and over.
+I finally got to create my own version!

-I’ve always seen Tres Leches Cake in a 13″x9″ pan, but knew that when I did mine, I wanted to turn it into a layered cake.
+I’ve always seen Tres Leches Cake in a 13″x9″ pan.
+I knew that when I did mine, I wanted to turn it into a layered cake.
 I worried about doing that, though, because a Tres Leches Cake, soaked in a milk mixture, always seemed fragile to me.

-After doing some research, I learned that most Tres Leches cakes are made kind of like a meringue with a lot of whipped egg whites to give it a fluffy, sponge-like consistency.
+After doing some research, I could see that most Tres Leches cake is kind of like a meringue.
+A Tres Leche cake has a lot of whipped egg whites to give it a fluffy, sponge-like consistency.
 Several recipes I looked at also had equal parts sugar and flour.
-I knew that if I wanted to make a more stable cake for layering, I’d need to add a bit more flour than sugar to my recipe.
+To make a more stable cake for layering, I would need to add a bit more flour than sugar to my recipe.

-I reviewed my Classic Vanilla Cake recipe and compared it to the Tres Leches recipes I had been researching.
-It wasn’t too far off from the actual ingredients other recipes used, I just needed to adjust my amounts a bit.
+I compared my Classic Vanilla Cake recipe to the Tres Leches recipes I had been researching.
+It wasn’t too far off from the actual ingredients other recipes used!
+I just needed to adjust my amounts a bit.

-I ended up using more flour in my recipe than other Tres Leches recipes so it would for sure be stable enough to be a layered cake once the soak was added.
+I ended up using more flour in my recipe than other Tres Leches recipes.
+This was so it would for sure be stable enough to be a layered cake once the soak was added.

-The soak for this cake is made up of heavy cream, evaporated milk, sweetened condensed milk and cinnamon.
+The soak for this Tres Leches cake consists of heavy cream, evaporated milk, sweetened condensed milk and cinnamon.
 The cinnamon gives it a bit of a horchata flavor and I think you’ll love it!

-Just make sure to poke holes into your cake after it’s cooled, so when you pour the soak on the cake, it really absorbs into the layers.
+Just make sure to poke holes into your cake once cooled, so when you pour the soak on the cake, it really absorbs into the layers.